-The biggest heavyweight fight of the year between Mexican champion Andy Ruiz Jr (33-1, 22 KOs) and former unified heavyweight champion Anthony Joshua (22-1, 21 KOs) will make the world stand still, according to promoter Eddie Hearn.
+The biggest heavyweight fight of the year between American-Mexican world champion Andy Ruiz Jr (33-1, 22 KOs) and former unified heavyweight champion and Olympic gold medallist Anthony Joshua (22-1, 21 KOs) will make the world stand still, according to promoter Eddie Hearn.

-BBN have provided all the details viewers need to tune in and watch the heavyweight world title fight on the same day in history that Eugene Corri, one of the original members of the National Sporting Club, became the first referee in a boxing ring:
+So, BBN have provided all the details UK viewers need to tune in and watch the historic heavyweight world title fight on the same day in history that Eugene Corri, one of the original members of the National Sporting Club, became the first ever referee to officiate in a boxing ring, 112 years ago:

 The highly-anticipated bout takes place on December 7, just 18 days before Christmas.

 The rematch is set to take place in Diriyah, Saudi Arabia, in a newly-constructed 15,000-seater stadium.

 12 three-minute heavyweight rounds.

-UK fight fans can expect 'AJ' and 'The Destroyer' to make their ringwalks any time after 11pm (GMT), as Saudi Arabia is two hours ahead of the UK.
+UK fight fans can expect 'AJ' and 'The Destroyer' to make their ringwalks at 8:45pm (GMT), as Saudi Arabia is two hours ahead of the UK.

 Even if you are not a Sky TV subscriber you can watch live via PC/Desktop/Mac, NOW TV Box or Smart Stick, iPhone, iPad, Android phone or Android tablet by creating an account at www.skysports.com/boxofficelive.

 There is one other way that you can watch if you are not a Sky TV customer, or if you are just out and about on Saturday night by simply finding a suitable pub that is showing the event by visiting pubfinder.sky.com